19hours/sg-statutes/Acts/Securities and Futures Act.md

 (7) Any person who contravenes subsection (1) or (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $150,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $15,000 for every day or part thereof during which the offence continues after conviction.

-(8) The Authority may register a prospectus or a profile statement on any day between the 14th and 21st days (both days inclusive) from the date of lodgment thereof with the Authority, unless —
+(8) The Authority may register a prospectus or a profile statement on any day within the period prescribed by the Authority from the date of lodgment thereof with the Authority, unless —

 (a) the Authority gives to the person making the offer a notice of an opportunity to be heard under subsection (15);